-In this post, our Director of Digital Education, Stephani Hepburn, uncovers some helpful hints and tips which will stand all Newly Qualified Teachers (NQT’s) in good stead when embarking on your first year of teaching.
+In this post, we uncover some helpful hints and tips which will stand all Newly Qualified Teachers (NQT’s) in good stead when embarking on your first year of teaching.

 Success Strategy Number 1 | Access a copy of the Staff Role